RAJKUMARSHRIVASH/Dream_House/README.md

 # Dream House

 Dream House is basically an E-commerce website for the best quality furniture and decorative items along with the full interior design of the home as well as office indoor and outdoor etc.
-This website is the clone of Crate and Barrel.
+This website is a clone of Crate and Barrel.

 ## Features

-- Cross platform
+- Cross-platform
 - Responsive
 - Authorization
 - Authentication